growsverige/open/open-specification-01.md

 # open specification 0.1
 ## What is open?

 **open**, short for _open energy protocol_, is a set of rules for communication between batteries.
-It shows which information batteries can send and receive.
+The protocol shows which information batteries can send and receive.

 **open is an XML dialect**.
 All open files must adhere to XML 1.0 specification (http://www.w3.org/TR/REC-xml), published at the World Wide Web Consortium (W3C) website.

+## Purpose

+The purpose of the protocol is to enable communication between batteries as well as transfer of electricity to and from a battery.

 ## License